Kryruin/Tangent/README.md

 Current Limitations:
 1) Users have to ensure that the mouse cursor is hovering over the text box when pressing the hotkey "alt+q"
+2) Only image files like jpg and pngs are usable in the tool.
+Gifs and videos are not supported yet